 Using such problems for algorithm benchmarking is nontrivial since nothing is provided but the problems themselves.
-A researcher who wants to use these problems in a benchmarking study still needs to take care of the performance assessment methodology as well as run additional algorithms on the same problems to acquire data for comparisons.
+A researcher who wants to use these problems in a benchmarking study still needs to take care of the algorithm performance assessment as well as run additional algorithms on the same problems to acquire data for comparisons.

 An alternative is to propose real-world problems within a framework that takes care of the cumbersome aspects of algorithm benchmarking.
-The Comparing Continuous Optimizers (COCO) platform1 was designed exactly for facilitating this task [3].
+The Comparing Continuous Optimizers (COCO) platform1 was designed exactly for facilitating the algorithm benchmarking task [3].
 It incorporates several suites of test problems, takes care of all the performance assessment and makes it easy to include data from previous experiments in the comparisons.
 The selection of its problem suites was recently extended to include mixed-integer problems [9] as well as real-world problems based on games [12].
 This required some adaptations of the platform that are also expected to simplify future inclusions of real-world problem suites.

-This paper presents the modifications that were needed for COCO to support problems with integer variables, problems with unknown optimal values and external evaluation of solutions.
-They were not previously explained in [9] and [12].
+This paper presents the modifications that were needed for COCO to support problems with integer variables, problems with unknown optimal values and external evaluation of solutions, which were not previously explained in [9] and [12].
+While discussing the details of these changes, we provide some information that can be useful when adding additional suites of (real-world) problems into COCO.